adamkahl/zen-extension/README.md

-# Zen Tidy Up
+# Tablio

-A Firefox extension to organize and rename browser tabs based on URL patterns.
+A browser extension to organize and rename browser tabs based on URL patterns.

 ## Features